CX330Blake/ZYRA/README.md

 ## To-Do

-1. Add support for PE file format
+1. Add support for anti-debugging.
-2. Add suuport for anti-debugging (by IsDebuggerPresent API perhaps)
+2. Add more advanced techniques.

+    - Encryption
+        - RC4
+        - ChaCha20
+        - TEA
+        - etc
+    - Packing

+        - Run-length encoding
+        - LZ77
+        - Huffman coding
+        - etc

+   - Obfuscation
+        -

+## Contribution

+This project is maintained by [@CX330Blake](https://github.com/CX330Blake/).
+PRs are welcome if you also want to contribute to this project.